convox/convox/docs/management/run.md

 ## Spawning a new Process

-Using `convox run` will start a new [Process](../reference/primitives/app/process.md) of the specified [Service](../reference/primitives/app/service.md) on a Convox node and run your command inside the new Process.
+Using `convox run` will start a new [Process](../reference/primitives/app/process.md) of the specified [Service](../reference/primitives/app/service.md) on your current Rack and run your command inside the new Process.

 ### Running Interactively